Faithful Semitoric Systems: Completely integrable Hamiltonian systems

 \begin{proof} The above functor is completely determined by the following property, which can be checked directly: an isomorphism of integrable systems induces a $\Z$-affine (iso)morphism between the associated $\Z$-affine manifolds. \end{proof}

-Furthermore, the correspondence between integrable systems and $\Z$-affine manifolds given by Corollary \ref{cor:reg_iam} behaves well under restriction to saturated subsystems.
+Furthermore, the correspondence between integrable systems and $\Z$-affine manifolds given by Corollary \ref{cor:functor_is_aff} behaves well under restriction to saturated subsystems.

-\begin{corollary} Given an integrable system $\is$, the natural inclusion of the leaf space of a saturated subsystem into the leaf space of $\is$ corresponds to a $\Z$-affine embedding of one $\Z$-affine manifold into another. \end{corollary}
+\begin{Corollary} Given an integrable system $\is$, the natural inclusion of the leaf space of a saturated subsystem into the leaf space of $\is$ corresponds to a $\Z$-affine embedding of the regular leaf space of the former into the regular leaf space of the latter. \end{Corollary}

 Finally, the above discussion allows further refinement of the set of invariants that can be associated to an integrable system.
-Given $\is$, associate the pair $\left(\mathcal{L},\left(\mathcal{L}_{\mathrm{reg}},\mathcal{A}_{\mathrm{reg}}\right)\right)$ to it, where $\left(\mathcal{L},\mathcal{L}_{\mathrm{reg}}\right)$ is the pair of leaf and regular leaf spaces of $\is$ and $\mathcal{A}_{\mathrm{reg}}$ is the $\Z$-affine structure given by Corollary \ref{cor:reg_iam}.
+Given $\is$, associate the pair $(\mathcal{L},(\mathcal{L}_{\mathrm{reg}},\mathcal{A}_{\mathrm{reg}}))$ to it, where $(\mathcal{L},\mathcal{L}_{\mathrm{reg}})$ is the pair of leaf and regular leaf spaces of $\is$ and $\mathcal{A}_{\mathrm{reg}}$ is the $\Z$-affine structure given by Corollary~\ref{cor:reg_iam}.
 This association descends to isomorphism classes of systems.
 In this case, isomorphisms of pairs are homeomorphisms of the underlying topological pairs that restrict to $\Z$-affine isomorphisms on the $\Z$-affine subspace.